mdda/mdda.github.io/_posts/OSS/2015-02-16-forever-node-service-systemd.md

 Then control this new service with  :

 {% highlight bash %}
+# Do these for simple testing
 systemctl start node-webserver
+systemctl status node-webserver
 systemctl stop node-webserver

 # and, for across-reboot operations :
 systemctl enable node-webserver
 systemctl disable node-webserver